pyudev/pyudev/doc/index.rst

 Index`_.
 Refer to the :doc:`changes` for a list of important changes since the last release [#changes]_.

-The basic binding is implemented in pure Python atop of ctypes_, contains no native code and has no dependencies.
-The only requirement are Python 2.6 or newer (Python 3 is supported as well) and of course udev_.  pyudev is tested against udev_ 151 and newer, older versions of udev_ may or may not work.
+The basic binding is implemented in pure Python atop of ctypes_.
+The only dependencies are udev_ and Python.  pyudev supports CPython_ 2.6 or newer (including 3.x) and PyPy_ 1.5 or newer, and is tested against udev_ 151 and newer.
+Older versions of older versions of udev_ may or may not work.
 If pyudev doesn't work with your udev_ version, please report an issue (see :ref:`contribution`).

 The toolkit integration modules in :mod:`pyudev.pyqt4`, :mod:`pyudev.pyside` and :mod:`pyudev.glib` require some libraries from the corresponding toolkit.
 Refer to the documentation of these modules for a more precise description.

 Installation is rather simple, just run::